 Deadly Okla. tornado widest on record, rare EF5

-The weather service initially rated the tornado that hit El Reno on Friday as an EF3.
-But the agency upgraded the ranking after surveying damage, and determined the storm packed winds reaching 295 mph.
-Eighteen people died in the storm, including three storm chasers, and its subsequent flooding.
+Friday’s tornado was initially rated as an EF3.
+But the agency upgraded that ranking after surveying damage and concluding that the storm had winds of 295 mph.
+Nineteen people died in the storm and subsequent flooding, including three storm chasers.

-Deep in the heart of Tornado Alley, the Oklahoma City area also saw an EF5 tornado on May 20.
-That one raked Moore, a suburb that's 25 miles away from El Reno, and killed 24 people.
-In 1999, Moore was hit by another EF5 with the strongest winds ever measured on earth: 302 mph.
+The Oklahoma City area also saw an EF5 tornado on May 20.
+That one raked Moore, a suburb 25 miles southeast of El Reno, and killed 24 people.
+Moore was hit in 1999 by another EF5, which had the strongest winds ever measured on earth: 302 mph.

-The stretch between El Reno and Union City that the twister spun through is mostly rural farm and grazing land.
-Most of the destruction came toward the end of the tornado's 16.2-mile path along Interstate 40, where several motorists were killed when their vehicles were tossed around.
+The twister marched through the countryside between El Reno and Union City, a region of largely rural farm and grazing land.
+Most of the destruction came toward the end of the tornado’s 16.2-mile path along Interstate 40, where several motorists were killed when their vehicles were tossed around.

-Like many Midwestern cities, the Oklahoma City metropolitan area continues to expand thanks to the suburbs, but the rapid growth hasn't quite reached as far west as where Friday's tornado tracked.
+Like many Midwestern cities, the Oklahoma City metropolitan area continues to expand in the suburbs, but the rapid growth hasn’t quite reached as far west as where Friday’s tornado tracked.

-William Hooke, a senior policy fellow of the American Meteorological Society, said the continued expansion of cities in the most tornado-prone areas makes it only a matter of time before one hits a heavily populated area.
+William Hooke, a senior policy fellow of the American Meteorological Society, said the continued growth of cities in tornado-prone areas makes it only a matter of time before another monstrous twister hits a heavily populated area.

-El Reno Mayor Matt White said that while his city of 18,000 residents suffered significant damage - including its vocational-technical center and a cattle stockyard that was reduced to a pile of twisted metal - he said it could have been much worse had the violent twister tracked to the north.
+In El Reno, the city of 18,000 suffered significant damage, including to its vocational-technical center and a cattle stockyard that was reduced to a pile of twisted metal.
+But Mayor Matt White said it could have been worse had the twister passed to the north.